 - In each segment, you will read a passage or passages before answering questions.
-There are different types of passages, such as poems, stories, and articles. - You can write in your test book or use scratch paper. - You must answer each question in the test book. - Your reading test includes multiple-choice questions only.
+There are different types of passages, such as poems, stories, and articles. - You can write notes in your test book or on scratch paper, but you must answer each question in the test book. - Your reading test includes multiple-choice questions only.